musikata/curriculum/README.md

 ## Writing Episodes
 Creating the curriculum largely consists of writing episode scripts, and then creating media to present those scripts in an effective way.

-We have come up with a format and a tool for writing effective scripts.
+We need to come up with a format and a tool for writing effective scripts.
 In addition, we have guidelines and recommendations as to what makes a good episode script.

+Then we need to make a tool to present those scripts.
+You can find some thoughts about presentation in this repo: https://github.com/musikata/musikata.kabuki.

 ### How to Write a Script